Last Updated on January 7, 2022 by Vikas Kalwani

 Use links in stories.
 If you have more than 10K followers on your Instagram account, you can add swipe-up links to your stories.

 Give your audience a chance to interact with your content in a lively manner.
-Create polls in stories to step up your Instagram marketing in 2020.
+Create polls in stories to step up your Instagram marketing.
 Create funnels using polls (I’ll discuss this some other day).

 Let your audience know you or your brand better.
 Conduct AMA (ask me anything) in stories using the “Ask me a question” widget.